-In a similar fashion, the maximum allowable width of a texel array for a one- or two-dimensional, one- or two-dimensional array, two-dimensional multisample, or two-dimensional multisample array texture, and the maximum allowable height of a two-dimensional, two-dimensional array, two-dimensional multisample, or two-dimensional multisample array texture, must be at least $2^{k-lod}+2b_t$ for image arrays of level 0 through k, where k is the log base 2 of MAX_TEXTURE_SIZE.
-The maximum allowable width and height of a cube map texture must be the same, and must be at least $2^{k-lod}+2b_t$ for image arrays level 0 through k, where k is the log base 2 of MAX_CUBE_MAP_TEXTURE_SIZE.
-The maximum number of layers for one- and two-dimensional array textures (height or depth, respectively) must be at least MAX_ARRAY_TEXTURE_LAYERS for all levels.
+In a similar fashion, the maximum allowable width of a texel array for a one- or two-dimensional, one- or two-dimensional array, two-dimensional multisample, or two-dimensional multisample array texture, and the maximum allowable height of a two-dimensional, two-dimensional array, two-dimensional multisample, or two-dimensional multisample array texture, must be at least $2^{k-lod} + 2b_t$ for image arrays of level 0 through k, where k is the log base 2 of MAX_TEXTURE_SIZE.

+The maximum allowable width and height of a cube map or cube map array texture must be the same, and must be at least $2^{k-lod}+2b_t$ for image arrays level 0 through k, where k is the log base 2 of the value of MAX_CUBE_MAP_TEXTURE-SIZE.
+The maximum number of layers for one- and two-dimensional array textures (height or depth, respectively), and the maximum number of layer-faces for cube map array textures (depth), must be at least the value of MAX_ARRAY_TEXTURE-LAYERS for all levels.